-urea plant at Chabahar in southern Iran.
-CHINA Start-up for largest single train high
+Start-up for largest single train high pressure melamine plant

-Successful start-up has been achieved for a 60,000 t/a melamine plant at Henan XLX Fertilizers in Xiniiang, China, The plant was designed and built by Eurotecnica based on their Euromel melamine process, and is the largest single high pressure reactor to be constructed.
+Successful start-up has been achieved for a 60,000 t/a melamine plant at Henan XLX Fertilizers in Xinjiang, China.
+The plant was designed and built by Eurotecnica based on their Euromel melamine process, and is the largest single high pressure reactor to be constructed.
 The plant was engineered and built in less than two years from contract finalisation.
 Eurotechica says that the Euromel process allows for low energy consumption, reduced investment and "zero pollution".
 It is one of 20 licensed Euromel plants to be designed by Milan-based Eurotecnica, part of Proman Group.